supernnova/SuperNNova/docs/visualization/index.rst

 Outputs: a figure folder under ``tests/dump/lightcurves/vanilla_S_0_CLF_2_R_None_saltfit_DF_1.0_N_global_lstm_32x2_0.05_128_True_mean``.

-This folder contains the plot of several lightcurves and the predictions made by the neural network referred to by the ``model_files`` argument.
+This folder contains the plot of several random lightcurves and the predictions made by the neural network referred to by the ``model_files`` argument.

+If you want to plot a selection of lightcurves you can add ``--plot_file <filename.csv>`` which contains a column ``SNID`` with the ids requested to be plotted.

 Below is a sample plot: